Daniel-KM/Omeka-S-module-Thesaurus/README.md

 - two resource templates are included to set the thesaurus scheme and each concept to allow to build the thesaurus as a list of items;
 - an admin view to manage the tree structure;
+- an import tool to build a thesaurus from a standard SKOS file (Unesco, OpenTheso…) or a structured text file, by upload or by url;
 - a view helper to display the tree of concepts in the theme, or part of it;
-- a block template to display the thesaurus as a tree (via module [Block Plus]).
+- a site block to display the thesaurus as a tree, or part of it.

 The view helper can be used for any purpose, for example to build a hierarchical list of item sets, but this is not the main purpose.

 The thesaurus can be used to fill resources via the module [Custom Vocab].

-The thesaurus is available as a endpoint for [Value Suggest], through module [Value Suggest: Any].

 A future version may rely on ISO 25964 (Thesauri and interoperability with other vocabularies).